You are about to erase your work on this activity. Are you sure you want to do this?

 thoughts.

 By way of example, think of some amount of money.
-Really, think of it.
-Now think
+Really, spend a second and

 really?